jwinder/music-notes/guitar-key-pattern.md

  - root note on the E string
  - the note below it on the A string
- - the note 1 whole step above the note on the A string.
+ - the note 1 whole step above the note on the A string

 The minor chord notes follow the same pattern except starting with the note on the E string 3 half steps below the root note (the relative minor of the root note).